r17n/eap-to-eap-ejb-invocation-destination-server/README.md

 What is it?
 -----------

-The purpose of this `ejb-remote-instance` quickstart is to demonstrate how to lookup and invoke on EJBs deployed on an EAP7 server instance from another EAP7 server instance.
+The purpose of this `eap-to-eap-ejb-invocation` quickstart is to demonstrate how to lookup and invoke EJBs deployed on an EAP7 server instance from another EAP7 server instance.
 This is different from invoking the EJBs from a remote standalone client

 Let's call the server, from which the invocation happens to the EJB, as "Client Server" and the server on which the bean is deployed as the "Destination Server".